gabrielcipriano/ciprianodotdev/content/posts/how-a-stray-pnp-file-broke-my-build.md

++++
-# How a Stray `.pnp.cjs` File Broke My Build**
+title = 'How a Stray .pnp.cjs File Broke My Build' date = 2025-02-27T11:34:04+01:00
+draft = false
+tags = [
+  "PnP",
+  "pnpm",
+  "YarnPnP",
+  "JavaScript",
+  "TypeScript",
+  "NodeJS",
+  "DependencyManagement",
+]
++++

 Ever had a build fail with cryptic errors about missing dependencies, even though you *know* the packages are installed?
-If you're using `pnpm`, the issue might be a stray `.pnp.cjs` file lurking in an unexpected place because your past self did something dumb.
+If you're using `pnpm`, the issue might be a stray `.pnp.cjs` file lurking in an unexpected place <del>because your past self did something dumb<del>.

 ### What Happened?
 While working on a recently cloned project with `pnpm`, my builds where failing with errors about unresolved packages like `chalk`, `hanji`, and `zod`.
 The logs pointed to Yarn PnP, which was odd because I wasn’t using Yarn.
 After some digging, I found a `.pnp.cjs` file in my `~/git/` folder.
 This file was interfering with `pnpm` somehow, making it act like it was in a Yarn PnP environment.